blacktop/ipsw/www/docs/cli/ipsw/mount.md

 # Mount a RestoreRamDisk by identity (defaults to the first if not specified)
 $ ipsw mount rdisk iPhone.ipsw --ident Erase

+# Mount the RosettaOS cryptex DMG from a macOS IPSW (macOS 27+)
+$ ipsw mount rosetta UniversalMac.ipsw

 # Mount in background without blocking (detach mode)
 $ ipsw mount fs iPhone.ipsw --detach